knetikmedia/knetikcloud-csharp-net20-client/docs/PaymentsOptimalApi.md

 <a name="silentpostoptimal"></a>
 # **SilentPostOptimal**
-> string SilentPostOptimal (ModelOptimalPaymentRequest request)
+> string SilentPostOptimal (OptimalPaymentRequest request)

 Initiate silent post with Optimal